 What is powerful about the breath is that it can be practiced strengthening the mind!
 The breath opens spaces in our capacity to stretch a bit longer and allow our mind to stay focused on the current pose.
 What a great practice to integrate literally and figuratively.

 Challenge yourself to take a pause throughout the day.
-Taking just 5 deep breaths at various points throughout the day will help you keep focus and will re-energize you for your work.
+Taking just 5 deep breaths throughout the day will help you keep focus and will re-energize you for your work.

 What counters this is that yoga is very individualized.

-At any rate, your body may need to lay flat on the mat while the class continues to move through poses.
+Your body may need to lay flat on the mat while the class continues to move through poses.
 Challenge yourself but also know your limitations.
-Challenge yourself to try something new in your career, think big and outside of the box to deliver a wild idea or create time to work on a project in your current role that would allow you to flex more creativity or ownership.
+Challenge yourself to try something new in your career.
+Think big and outside of the box to deliver a wild idea or create time to work on a project in your current role that would allow you to flex more creativity or ownership.